Ram Van Gaman Path: Locations

 A total of 248 places have been identified within the nations of India and Sri Lanka that lie on the course of the Ram Van Gaman Path.
 There is a plan to develop these spots and showcase them as part of the socio-cultural and religious tourism circuit.
 Below mentioned are some of the most prominent ones.

-Ram Van Gaman Path In Uttar Pradesh
+Uttar Pradesh

 A 177 km section of road has been in development in Uttar Pradesh as Ram Van Gaman Marg.

-The most prominent places to be developed are:
+The most prominent places being developed are: